programmerraja/MyBlog/content/notes/2024/Prompt Engineering.md

 - LLMLingua (A LLM developed by microsoft open source which will help to reduce the prompt)

-## Prompt Hacking

-### output2prompt

-The core idea behind output2prompt is clever in its simplicity.
-By analyzing patterns in the AI’s responses, another AI can infer the instructions that produced those responses.

-## My Thoughts

-- When you write a prompt think how it process and response by yourself it will give you a idea how your prompt will work and where to improve
-- Provide important thing at start of the prompt
-- Think as it just next word predictor not more then that so think in the way when writing prompt
-- Visulize attention mechnaism on the prompt
-- Tell how to handle negative else it will hallucinate
-- If you using too much example the response will be more genric based on the example so keep that in mind
-- use stop sequence if you want avoid unwanted text

 ## FrugalGPT

 **FrugalGPT** is a framework proposed by Lingjiao Chen, Matei Zaharia and James Zou from Stanford University in their 2023 [paper](https://portkey.ai/blog/frugalgpt-how-to-use-large-language-models-while-reducing-cost-and-improving-performance-summary/) "_FrugalGPT: How to Use Large Language Models While Reducing Cost and Improving Performance_".
 The paper outlines strategies for more cost-effective and performant usage of large language model (LLM) APIs.